exercism/x86-64-assembly/concepts/integers/about.md

 This means that the product of two numbers in the range of a 64-bit register needs up to 128 bits to be represented.

 That's why two registers are implicitly used to perform a multiplication in one-operand form: `rax` and `rdx`.
-If the multiplication involves two 64-bit numbers, then the lower 64-bits of the result will be in `rax` and the upper 64-bits will be in `rdx`.
+If the multiplication involves two 64-bit numbers, then the lower 64 bits of the result will be in `rax` and the upper 64 bits will be in `rdx`.

 This is usually called `rdx:rax`, to indicate that both registers are used in tandem.